Skip to main content

 • “Also, the game isn't really optimized, since after a full playthrough, it couldn’t maintain a stable 60 fps.”

-• “While some criticisms, such as the uneven progression, lowering performance in the endgame and one tougher achievement that's obviously gotten in the way for over 70% of the players who have beaten the game (insane completion rate drop-off for one achievement), Execute still wins on its boons: fantastic vibes and art, the animations and visual of your progression is fantastic.”
+• “While some criticisms, such as the uneven progression, lowering performance in the endgame and 1 tougher achievement that's obviously gotten in the way for over 70% of the people who have beaten the game (insane completion rate drop-off for one achievement), execute still wins on its boons: fantastic vibes and art, the animations and visual of your progression is fantastic.”

 • stability